-Also, we know that there is likely to be an increasing need for tools to help all people manage their careers or career change and labour market risks in the post-COVID economic recovery, and as the nature of work transforms.
+Also, we know that there is likely to be an increasing need for tools to help all people manage their careers or career change and labour market risks in the post-Covid-19 economic recovery, and as the nature of work transforms.

-Building on existing services the government is progressing the following actions:
+Building on existing services the government is progressing the following initial actions 2020-2022.

-Initial actions 2020-2022

-Explore how to ensure more disabled people and people health conditions access career transition initiatives suc
+Explore how to ensure more disabled people and people with health conditions access career transition initiatives such as:

-- Apprenticeships and related support such as Mana i
+- Apprenticeships and related support such as Mana in Mahi

 - He Poutama Rangatahi

 - Re-training options

-(This action will consider access to new initiatives desig assist with the post-COVID economic recovery)
+This action will consider access to new initiatives designed to assist with the Post-Covid-19 economic recovery.